-On this track, we will discuss four important factors concerning cyber bullying.
+In this section, we will discuss four important factors concerning cyber bullying.
 These factors are, gender variation, effects of cyberbullying, the anonymity factor, and the impact at school.

-As you know, the combination social networking site and internet diary MySpace is increasingly popular among students, as are numerous other such sites.
+As you know, Instagram is popular among students, as are numerous other such sites.
 Cyberspace has certainly changed the lives of adolescents today; how they talk to their friends, how they do homework, and even how they pick on each other.

 4 Factors of Cyberbullying

 Cyberbullying, or internet bullying, such as happened to Abby, is also on the rise, especially in middle school.
 A first important factor concerning this increasing trend is gender variation in cyberbullying.
 A recent study indicated that up to 21% of eighth graders self-reported being cyberbullied recently.

 Girls self-report more incidents of cyberbullying than boys.
 Nearly one third of the eighth grade girls surveyed reported being bullied online in the past two months, compared with 10% of the boys.
 17% of the eighth grade girls surveyed indicated they had participated in cyberbullying in the past two months, compared to ten percent of the boys.

 A second factor concerning cyberbullying concerns the effects of cyberbullying.
 As you are well aware, the effects of bullying in an online medium can be just as significant as face to face aggression and perhaps more so because of the vast number of students that can be reached.